tyler-frazier/evolving_solutions/src/schedule.md

 ## Week 8 (October 5th)
 - Tuesday:
 - Thursday:
-	- Human Development & Data Science Insights
-- Saturday:
-	- Assignment 2 due
+	- Human Development & Data Science Insights: Select and then investigate a new and interesting data science method that is being applied to a human development problem.
+Write a brief introduction to the method including describing how it functions as well as how it is typically applied.
+Post your 1 page insight piece to your GitHub Pages site and be sure to link it back to your index.
+Be prepared to make a 5 minute presentation on your human development & data science insight during class.

 ## Week 9 (October 12th)
 - Tuesday:
 - Thursday:
+- Saturday:
+	- Assignment 2 due

 ## Week 10 (October 19th)
 - Tuesday: